 Over the past 4 years, Sam has performed over 700 shows across New England.
 These have included dive bars, biker bars, weddings, proposals, frat parties, house concerts, and everything in between.
-Since these humble beginnings, Sam has risen in the New England scene to play large rooms such as the Music Hall in Portsmouth, NH, Boston City Winery, Blue Ocean Music Hall, The Red Room, Tupelo Music Hall, One Longfellow Square and many other large venues as part of benefit shows and opening for national acts.
+Since these humble beginnings, Sam has risen in the New England scene to play large rooms such as the Music Hall in Portsmouth, NH, Boston City Winery, Blue Ocean Music Hall, The Red Room, Tupelo Music Hall, One Longfellow Square and many other large venues and intimate listening rooms.
 Following the release of his single "Addicted" in early January, Sam headlined a sold out show at the 200 seat 3S Artspace in Portsmouth, NH.

 In 2018, Sam was able to audition on NBC's The Voice for Adam Levine, Kelly Clarkson, Blake Shelton and Jennifer Hudson.
 He was the season's "Young James Taylor" and he was the first artist to ever perform a Jim Croce song on the show.
 Sam was selected by Kelsea Ballerini to be one of six artists in The Voice's first ever "Comeback Stage".
 He was able to work with and be coached by Ballerini, who called his performance "perfect".

-He attends Berklee college of Music as a songwriting major, where he has been able to collaborate and write with renowned teachers and songwriters.
+He graduated from Berklee College of Music in 2019, where he has been able to collaborate and write with renowned teachers and songwriters.
 In 2018, Sam was awarded the most prestigious songwriting scholarship at Berklee, the Pat Pattison Songwriting Award.